Tyagaraja: Preservation of compositions

 There are about 720 compositions available today, though there are claims that Tyagaraja composed 24,000 pieces.
 However, scholars are skeptical about these numbers, as there is no biographical evidence to support such claims.

 In addition to nearly 720 compositions (kritis), Tyagaraja composed two musical plays in Telugu, the Prahalada Bhakti Vijayam and the Nauka Charitam.
 Prahlada Bhakti Vijayam is in five acts with 45 kritis set in 28 ragas and 138 verses, in different metres in Telugu.
 Nauka Charitam is a shorter play in one act with 21 kritis set in 13 ragas and 43 verses.
 The latter is the most popular of Tyagaraja's operas, and is a creation of the composer's own imagination and has no basis in the Bhagavata Purana.
 Tyagaraja also composed a number of simple devotional pieces appropriate for choral singing.

 The 20th-century Indian music critic K. V. Ramachandran wrote: "Tyagaraja is an indefatigable interpreter of the past... but if with one eye he looks backward, with the other he looks forward as well.
 Like Prajapati, he creates his own media and adores his Rama not alone with jewel-words newly fashioned, but also with jewel-[like]-music newly created.
 It is this facet of Tyagaraja that distinguishes him from his illustrious contemporaries."
 In other words, while Tyagaraja's contemporaries were primarily concerned with bringing to audiences the music of the past, Tyagaraja also pioneered new musical concepts at the same time.

 Remembrance

-Tyagaraja Aradhana, the commemorative music festival is held every year in Thiruvaiyaru in Thanjavur district of Tamil Nadu, during the months of January to February in Tyagaraja's honor.
-This is a week-long festival of music where various Carnatic musicians from all over the world converge at his resting place.
-On the Pushya Bahula Panchami, thousands of people and hundreds of Carnatic musicians sing the five Pancharatna Kritis in unison, with the accompaniment of a large bank of accompanists on veenas, violins, flutes, nadasvarams, mridangams and ghatams.
+Tyagaraja Aradhana, the commemorative music festival, is held every year in Thiruvaiyaru, in Thanjavur district of Tamil Nadu, during the months of January to February in Tyagaraja's honor.
+This is a week-long music festival where various Carnatic musicians from all over the world converge at his resting place.
+On Pushya Bahula Panchami, thousands of people and hundreds of Carnatic musicians sing the five Pancharatna Kritis in unison, accompanied by a large ensemble of performers on veenas, violins, flutes, nadasvarams, mridangams, and ghatams.

 A sports complex in New Delhi, Thyagaraj Sports Complex, was named after him.
-A crater on the planet Mercury was named after Tyagaraja in 1976.
+An crater on the planet Mercury was named Tyagaraja in 1976.